Las Vegas Lady

 Las Vegas Lady is a 1975 American crime film directed by Noel Nosseck, and starring Stella Stevens, Stuart Whitman, George DiCenzo, Lynne Moody, Linda Scruggs, Joseph Della Sorte, Hank Robinson, and Karl Lukas.
 In this heist film Stella Stevens stars as a thief who enlists her friends – a trapeze artist and a magician's aide – to help her make off with $500,000 in casino cash.
 The film was released by Crown International Pictures on June 1, 1975.

 Plot

 In Las Vegas, Lucky and two of her girlfriends, Carol and Lisa, plan to steal half a million dollars from the sadistic manager of the Circus Circus Casino.
 A shadowy man is their contact and organizer.
 Each of the women could be a weak link in a scheme that has to be flawless: Lucky's boyfriend is a security officer at the casino, Lisa is a trapeze artist who's now plagued with vertigo, and Carol is in debt to a nasty thug – plus, as a Black woman, she's subject to additional harassment.
-Can the gals pull off the heist, or is the plan, with its mysterious organizer, too complicated to succeed?